humanmade/plugin-tester/README.md

 composer require --dev pcov/clobber
 ```

-You can then set up coverage in your `phpunit.dist.xml`, or use the command-line flags:
+You can then set up coverage in your `phpunit.xml.dist`, or use the command-line flags:

 ```sh
 docker run --rm -v $PWD:/code humanmade/plugin-tester --coverage-text --whitelist inc/